“Please just hold on”

 Dana struggled to break free, whilst Reosa fetched for a large rock to use as a weapon.
-One of the blue creatures however grabbed Reosa and bit into her arm, Reosa in desperation bit the monster back.
+The blue creature however grabbed Reosa and bit into her arm, Reosa in desperation bit the monster back.

 She didn’t do much to hurt it, but the shock was enough to surprise the beast, allowing Reosa to pull her arm free and punch it right in the mouth.
-Again however her hit did little to hurt the monster either, but Reosa quickly grabbed the large pointed rock she had been heading for and hit the monster in the jaw breaking it.
+Again however her hit did little to hurt the monster either, but Reosa grabbed the large pointed rock she had been heading for and hit the monster in the jaw breaking it.
 She then rammed the rock straight into the beasts chest and shoved it against a wall.
 The rock pierced its skin, but its muscles were so thick she wasn’t able to make a deep cut.

 The monster tried to push back, but Reosa kept hitting the monster in its broken jaw with her fist.
 Eventually when she realised that she didn’t have the strength to impale the monster, she pulled the rock out of its chest and started to hit the monster across the face until it collapsed to the floor.
 Reosa continued to beat it until she smashed its skull in completely.

-The other two monsters meanwhile grabbed Dana by either arm.
+Two more blue monsters meanwhile emerged from down the caves and grabbed Dana by either arm.
 One of them tried to pull the cure out of Dana’s hand, but in desperation she threw it to the ground and destroyed the last sample.

 Both monsters dived to grab it, but they were too late.
-Dana meanwhile managed to pull her leg free from the phasing monster below.
+Dana also managed to pull her leg free from the phasing monster below.

 The entire room began to shake.
 Rubble began to fall from the ceiling, and Dana was almost impaled by a large shard of rock, which she barely managed to dodge.

-Both of the monsters lunged at Dana, desperate for revenge, but she quickly picked up the shard that had almost impaled her and thrust it through one of the monsters chests.
+Both of the monsters lunged at Dana, desperate for revenge, but she picked up the shard that had almost impaled her and thrust it through one of the monsters chests.